earthly/website/blog/_posts/2022-07-11-programming-language-improvements.md

 author: Adam
 sidebar:
   nav: "thoughts"
-excerpt: "In this article, the author explores the slow progress in programming language tooling and how it affects the developer experience.
-They discuss the importance of language tooling and how newer languages are incorporating innovative tools to improve the development process.
-The article highlights various aspects of tooling, such as standard libraries, package managers, documentation support, and code formatters, and how they contribute to a better developer experience."
+excerpt: Discover how programming language tooling has evolved over time and why newer languages like Go and Rust have gained popularity due to their comprehensive tooling and developer experience.
+Learn about innovations such as batteries-included standard libraries, third-party package repositories, documentation support, cross-platform development, package managers, and code formatters that have improved the usability of programming languages.
 ---
 The 2022 Stack Overflow developer survey is out!